LiuElvin/Liu_Portfolio/projects/project1/README.md

 The competition asked us to build a machine learning model that could accurately extract and label the named entities in the dataset of item titles on eBay's German site.

 Each team's submitted models were evaluated using the test dataset, with the team achieving the highest weighted f1-score (indicating the best predictions) on this dataset declared the winner.
 The quiz dataset was used for leaderboard scoring.
-Further details about the weighted F1-score and its components are provided below.
+Further details about the weighted f1-score are provided below.

 <p align="center">
   <img src="./img1/f1.png" width="90%"/>